Sort by:

 - Engraved 40mm and 25mm Pendants on a 3.7mm Cuban with an extra long 26"+5cm extension Chain Necklace.

-- The large tag has the Tino flag engraved on one side and TOITŪ TE TIRITI on the other, whilst the small tag has 1840 engraved on it.
+- The large tag has the He Whakaputanga flag is engraved on one side ,and HE WHAKAPUTANGA UNITED TRIBES. on the other, whilst the small tag has 1835 engraved on it.

 Available in